sergeynordicresults/sergeynordicresults.github.io/ukraine-on-fire.md

 ----

-But they don't tell about:
+# But they don't tell about

 1. [https://en.wikipedia.org/wiki/Anti-protest_laws_in_Ukraine](https://en.wikipedia.org/wiki/Anti-protest_laws_in_Ukraine) laws of 16th january of 2014, yanukovich wanted to create a new dictatorship in Ukraine (these laws allow: you was on political ralley? ok, one week after (for example) police will come to you and take you to prison)
 2. Yes, I agree that America had reasons to remove yANUKOVICH (agent of moskow) from position of president, but pUTIN TOO had reasons to create a revolution - to seize the Krimea while everyone are distracted (because this is what psychopats do, they put quarrel between people and then see if they can get something while parties are weakened).